 Men and women “play” differently in the workplace.
 By knowing how to use different leadership styles, women can win the game.

 According to participants in my women advancement workshops, it happens A LOT.
-The women view this behavior as a sign of disrespect and obliviousness where the men think it’s normal behavior and healthy competition.
+The women view this behavior as a sign of disrespect and obliviousness where the men think it’s reasonable behavior and healthy competition.

 This is one of many ways in which men and women “play” differently at work.
 And, these different styles can create friction and hold women back.
 But, if women learn the game and switch their leadership styles when necessary, we may be able to start taking up more space in the C-suite.